Download Full Text (3.1 MB)

 Peter Van Brugh Livingston wrote from New York to Susan Kean, his daughter, address not included.
 He and his wife, Elizabeth Livingston, are in New York visiting friends.
 He updated her on friends and family including the death of Aunt Provost and that Eliza Otto had begun to speak.
 There had been a poor harvest and many fruit trees were affected by the harsh winter.
 Elizabeth Livingston would try still to send peach and rose water.
 He wrote about political news including the formation of different government departments such as the Treasury.
 He sent a beaver hat and silver band for Susan's son, Peter Kean.

 People Included: Mr. Wilcox, Mr. hugher, Lady Stirling, Brother Robert (Livingston ?), Peggy, Robert Barnwell, and Mr. B.

 Susan Kean, formerly Susan Livingston, and later Susan Ursin Niemcewicz (1759-1833)

 Bay 1, Column 1, LHC Series 2

 Livingston, Peter V..
 Peter Van Brugh Livingston to Susan Kean, May 20, 1789.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/265
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/265

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.